kushalthaman/kushalthaman.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I achieved national rank 5 in Physics at the [STEMS](https://tessellate.cmi.ac.in/stems/) exam and subsequently attended a camp on Physics, Mathematics and Theoretical Computer Science in Chennai, India.
+I achieved national rank 5 in Physics at the [STEMS](https://tessellate.cmi.ac.in/stems/) exam and subsequently attended their camp on Physics, Mathematics and Theoretical Computer Science at the [Chennai Mathematical Institute](https://www.cmi.ac.in/).